-Some of Mark’s recent presentations include a discussion of the tax treatment of so-called “drop & swap” section 1031 exchanges, changes to the federal partnership audit rules, planning for the new federal 20% deduction for pass-through entities, and tax planning for investments in qualified opportunity zones.
+Some of Mark’s recent presentations include a discussion of the tax exemption for qualified small business stock, variations on section 1031 exchanges, and structuring investments in qualified opportunity zones.

 Mark has taught the Federal Income Tax course at Hofstra School of Law and Taxation of Real Estate Transactions at Cardozo School of Law.
 He has also guest lectured on section 1031 exchanges at New York University’s Stern School of Business.

-Mark brings a sense of humor to the table.
-An improv enthusiast, Mark regularly takes classes with some of New York City’s finest improv performers and periodically takes the stage himself with his classmates for performances at venues in New York City.
+An improv and acting enthusiast, Mark regularly takes classes with some of New York City’s finest improv and acting performers and teachers.